encode/django-rest-framework/docs/api-guide/authentication.md

 The [Django OAuth Toolkit][django-oauth-toolkit] package provides OAuth 2.0 support, and works with Python 2.7 and Python 3.3+.
 The package is maintained by [Evonove][evonove] and uses the excelllent [OAuthLib][oauthlib].
 The package is well documented, and comes as a recommended alternative for OAuth 2.0 support.

+## Django OAuth2 Consumer

+The [Django Oauth2 Consumer][doac] library from [Rediker Software][rediker] is another package that provides [OAuth2 support for REST framework][doac-rest-framework].
+The package includes token scoping permissions on tokens, which allows finer-grained access to your API.

 [cite]: http://jacobian.org/writing/rest-worst-practices/
 [http401]: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2
 [http403]: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.4